insaurraldef/PromtiorChatBot/README.md

 ### System Components

-1. **Interactive Menu**:
+1. **API Endpoint**:
-   - A console menu allows the user to select predefined questions about Promtior or ask custom questions.
-This menu is located in the `main()` function of the program.
+   - A `/chatbot` endpoint is exposed through FastAPI to receive questions from users and return answers based on the context.
+An additional `/chain` route is provided for playground access.

 2. **Document Retrieval Functions**:
    - `get_documents_from_web(url)`: Uses `WebBaseLoader` to extract content from the Promtior website and splits it into manageable chunks.